farcasterxyz/protocol/README.md

 A malicious attacker can use a compromised delegate signer to impersonate the user by signing messages.
 As long as the user has control over a parent signer or the root signer, they can invalidate the signare and issue a new one.
 Unfortuantely, this means that all messages signed by that signer will be lost permanently since we cannot tell which ones were signed by the attacker.
 Clients can mitigate this by constantly rolling keys after every few thousand messages, which limits the scope of how many messages will be lost when a signer is reset.

 ## 7.2 Eclipse Attacks
 A malicious user could spin up several Hubs which pretend that a target user has published zero messages.
 Peers might assume this to be true, effectively blocking the target from the network.
 Hubs can maintain an internal score for each peer based on data availability.
-Periodically, they lookup the location of the user's source Hub which is published in the account contract and sync the latest messages.
+Periodically, they lookup the location of the user's source Hub which is published in the AccountRegistry and sync the latest messages.
 If their peers do not have an up-to-date copy of this, their scores are lowered until eventally the peer is dropped and a new one is selected.

 ## 7.3 Flooding Attacks
 A flooding attack is when a malicious user keeps acquiring new accounts and broadcasting thousands of messages.
 Hubs may attempt to sync this data bloating their on-disk storage and causing network congestion which leads to stale data for legitimate user accounts.
 An account scoring system can help alleviate this by prioritizing trustworthy accounts and temporarily or permanently banning misbehaving accounts.
 Each Hub tracks its own score for an account which starts at zero.
 The score increases if the account has a valid username and a history of behaving well.
 It decreases when malicious behavior like flooding is obsered.